WenjieDu/SAITS/README.md

 `Wenjie Du, David Côté, and Yan Liu.
 "SAITS: Self-Attention-based Imputation for Time Series."
 ArXiv abs/2202.08516`

 ## ❖ Acknowledgments
 Thanks to Mitacs and NSERC (Natural Sciences and Engineering Research Council of Canada) for funding support.
 Thanks to Ciena for providing computing resources.
+Thanks to all reviewers for helping improve the quality of this paper.
+And thank you all for your attention to this work!

 <details open>
 <summary><b><i>👏 Click to View Stargazers and Forkers: </i></b></summary>